peterkuma/bcc200-ocr/README.md

 Usage
 -----

-The script expect the `aux` directory to be present in the current working directory.
+The script expects the `aux` directory to be present in the current working directory.

 Image size is expected to be 1280 ⨉ 720 pixels.